Once Upon a Time in Texas

-"Once Upon a Time in Texas" is the seventh episode of the fourth season of the NBC superhero drama series Heroes and sixty-sixth episode overall.
+"Once Upon a Time in Texas" is the eighth episode of the fourth season of the NBC superhero drama series Heroes and sixty-sixth episode overall.
 The episode aired on November 2, 2009.

 Plot

 Hiro Nakamura arrives three years in the past to save the love of his life, Charlie Andrews.
 Shortly after arriving, Hiro encounters Sylar, who proceeds into the diner.
 Charlie pours coffee for her would-be assassin, who startles her after Sylar reveals he knows about her aneurysm.
 Hiro watches from afar, wondering how he can stop Sylar.
 Meanwhile, in the present, Samuel Sullivan is worried for his dying friend Arnold, who has the ability to manipulate space-time like Hiro, and intends to have Hiro replace him.
 When Samuel wonders where he could be, Lydia reveals that Hiro had loved Charlie before she died, correctly deducing Hiro must have gone back in time to save her.
 Samuel asks Arnold one last time to be sent back, and appears by Hiro.
 Samuel warns Hiro of the implications to history he could cause by saving Charlie.
 Hiro asserts Charlie is that important to him, and promises to keep everything else in balance.

 Noah Bennet is also at the diner, oblivious to what is about to happen, meeting with his partner, Lauren.
 The two seem to have been together for sometime, with Lauren taking the initiative and offering a key to her motel room.
 Noah is reluctant, but takes the key, as he is more worried about his daughter Claire Bennet's fate in the upcoming homecoming game.
 After meeting with Isaac Mendez to see his paintings (the same scene from "Seven Minutes to Midnight"), Lauren comforts Noah, briefly kissing him, before they awkwardly leave.
 Later, Noah meets with Claire, where they share a nice moment together before she leaves to go cheer with the other cheerleaders.
 Noah sees Lauren at her motel room, but explains he can't do this, saying he truly loves his family.
 Lauren understands, but Noah also explains he needs Lauren's help to deal with Sylar and Claire.
 Later, Noah receives a note from Lauren explaining she had her memory of their meetings wiped by the Haitian.